The Official WebSite of David Saks - Online Since 1999

 Although a Rhodes student, and awarded a scholarship, he never chased a degree.

-David's loyalty, respect, devotion and great love for learning, the piano and Rhodes College are distinctive characteristics that have distinguished him as a beloved member of the community.
+David's loyalty, respect, devotion and great love for learning, the piano and Rhodes College are distinctive characteristics that have distinguished him as a beloved member of the Rhodes community.